DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ## Analysis of reasons used to reject applications

 We looked at how often each reason was used to reject an application between January 2021 and September 2021.

-This data does not include applications which were automatically rejected because the provider took too long to respond.

 ### Categories